-Extra-virgin olive oil, for greasing

-2 garlic cloves, unpeeled

-1/2 medium shallot, peeled

-11⁄2 cups plain Greek yogurt

-Finely grated zest and juice of 1 lime

-1 tablespoon chili powder

-1 tablespoon ground cumin
+Extra-virgin olive oil, for greasing 2 garlic cloves, unpeeled 1⁄2 medium shallot, peeled 11⁄2 cups plain Greek yogurt Finely grated zest and juice of 1 lime 1 tablespoon chili powder 1 tablespoon ground cumin

-- 21/4 teaspoons kosher salt

-2 teaspoons freshly ground black pepper

-1 teaspoon garlic powder

-1/4 teaspoon curry powder

-1 large head cauliflower, cut into large florets

-2 cups low-sodium chicken broth

-1 cup heavy cream

-- Preheat the oven to 400°F. Using your fingers, lightly grease a rimmed baking sheet with a little oil, then lightly grease the garlic and shallot and place on the baking sheet.

-- 2. Whisk together the yogurt, lime zest and juice, chili powder, cumin, salt, pepper, garlic powder, and curry powder in a large bowl.
+- Preheat the oven to 400°F. Using your fingers, lightly grease a rimmed baking sheet with a little oil, then lightly grease the garlic and shallot and place on the baking sheet. - 2.
+Whisk together the yogurt, lime zest and juice, chili powder, cumin, salt, pepper, garlic powder, and curry powder in a large bowl.
 Add the cauliflower and toss to coat with the yogurt mixture.
 Transfer the cauliflower to the baking sheet with the garlic and shallot.
 Roast until the cauliflower is lightly browned, 30 to 40 minutes.
 Set aside to cool.
-When cool enough to handle, squeeze the garlic out from their skins.

-- Place the chicken broth in the blender, followed by the garlic, shallot, and cauliflower.
+When cool enough to handle, squeeze the garlic out from their skins. - 3.
+Place the chicken broth in the blender, followed by the garlic, shallot, and cauliflower.
 Select the SOUP setting.
 Once the cycle finishes, slowly add the cream to the emulsion cup so it blends in while the blender is running (1 cup of cream won't fit in the emulsion cup all at once so it needs to be added gradually).
-Select SPEED 1, gradually increasing the speed to SPEED 8

-and blend, 30 to 40 seconds.
+Select MANUAL/LO, gradually increasing the speed to SPEED 8 and blend, 30 to 40 seconds.
 Season with salt and pepper.
 Divide the soup among bowls and serve.